platformio/platformio-docs/librarymanager/config.rst

     :ref:`libjson_downloadurl` has higher priority than
     :ref:`libjson_repository`.

-Example with fixed release/tag on GitHub:
+Example with detached release/tag on GitHub:

 .. code-block:: javascript